Bremerton High School: School colors and mascot

 Bremerton High School's mascot is a Knight carrying The Sword of Justice and The Cape of Truth.
 The Cape of Truth was handmade by Marialis Jurges and introduced by the Class of 1996.
 During the Class of 2012 graduation, a second mascot, the Page was introduced.
 She now accompanies the Knight at all school gatherings.
 The school's traditional colors are Royal Blue and Gold.
 The official emblem is a Knight on a horse carrying a lance surrounded by a major arc with "Bremerton High School" written upon it.

-The origin of the school colors and mascot comes from the unification of West Bremerton Wildcats, whose colors were blue and gold, and the East Bremerton Knights, whose colors were black and white.
-They chose the colors of West Bremerton and the mascot of East Bremerton giving us Bremerton High School's Knight along with Royal Blue and Gold as its colors.
+The origin of the school colors and mascot comes from the unification of the West High Wildcats, whose colors were blue and gold (from the Union High School days), and the East High Knights, whose colors were black and white (from when EHS opened in September 1956).

+When the two high schools were combined in September 1978, they chose the colors of West and the mascot of East, giving us Bremerton High School's Knight along with Royal Blue and Gold as its colors.
 The Bremerton High School yearbook is known as "The Gauntlet."

 Academics

-Bremerton High School offers many honors and advanced placement classes:
+Bremerton High School offers the following honors and advanced placement classes: